jamesneimanconsulting/Agora-Signaling-Tutorial-Java/README.en.md

 `` `java
 app_ids.add ("Your appId");
 `` `
-* Step 2: Download the Java version SDK in [Agora.io SDK] (https://docs.agora.io/cn/2.0.2/download), unzip the jar package under lib folder And libs-dep under the jar package copied to the project's lib file, lib and src folder level.
+* Step 2: Download the Java version Agora Signaling SDK in [Agora.io SDK] (https://docs.agora.io/cn/2.0.2/download), unzip the jar package under lib folder And libs-dep under the jar package copied to the project's lib file, lib and src folder level.

 * Step 3: Add the following code in the dependency property of the build.gradle file in the root directory of the project: